mai-soup/docker-hy.github.io/docs/part-3/section-4.md

 rm -rf /var/lib/apt/lists/*
 ````

-Now, after we build, the size of the layer is 100 megabytes.
-We can optimize even further by removing the `curl`.
+Now, after we build, the size of the image is 109 megabytes.
+We can optimize even further by removing `curl`.
 We can remove `curl` and all the dependencies it installed with

 ```console
 .. && \